 Razor Difficulty Chart

-The Razor difficulty chart provides the current Razor difficulty (RZR diff) target as well as a historical data graph visualizing Razor mining difficulty chart values with RZR difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Razor difficulty chart plots the Razor difficulty target over time and the current Razor difficulty (RZR diff) target.
+Including a historical data graph visualizing RZR mining difficulty chart values with Razor difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Razor Difficulty Increase

-The Razor difficulty adjustment levels are calculated using the daily difficulty average data points in the Razor difficulty graph.
+The Razor difficulty data levels are calculated using the daily difficulty average data points in the Razor difficulty graph.

 Razor Difficulty History for the Last 120 Days